esccode/esccode.github.io/_posts/2023-05-14-eng-grammar.md

 - I **agree to** your proposal, let's start a company together.

 ### Conjunctions
 These are words that connect words, phrases, or clauses in a sentence.
-Examples include *AND, BUT and OR, HOWEVER, ALTHOUGH.*
+Examples include *AND, BUT and OR, HOWEVER, ALTHOUGH, AFTER.*
 ### Interjections
 These are words that express strong emotions or feelings.
 Examples include *WOW, OH and OUCH.*

+### ARTICLES
+A, AN, THE

 ## Reference